-Monte Paschi looks to leave "emergency room" and return to profit
+Monte Paschi looks to leave 'emergency room' and return to profit

-MILAN Italian bank Monte dei Paschi di Siena set out plans to get out of the "emergency room" and return to profit, clearing the way for a state bailout that should remove the biggest threat to the country's financial stability.
+MILAN (Reuters) - Italian bank Monte dei Paschi di Siena (BMPS.MI) set out plans to get out of the "emergency room" and return to profit on Wednesday, clearing the way for a state bailout that should remove the biggest threat to the country's financial stability.

-The world's oldest bank said on Wednesday it expected to post a net profit of more than 1.2 billion euros ($1.4 billion) in 2021 as part of a restructuring plan approved by European authorities.
+The world's oldest bank said on Wednesday it expected a net profit of more than 1.2 billion euros ($1.4 billion) in 2021, from a loss of 3.2 billion euros last year, as part of a restructuring plan approved by European authorities.

 "It's a conservative plan.
 We're not shooting at unrealistic targets," Chief Executive Marco Morelli told analysts on a conference call to present the new plan.